Olivier-Boudeville/us-web/doc/us-certificates.rst

 .. comment letsencrypt-erlang must be able to write on the webserver, at the root of the website.

-When a proper certificate is available, the US webserver shall automatically promote any HTTP request into a HTTPS one, see the `us_web_port_forwarder <https://github.com/Olivier-Boudeville/us-web/blob/master/src/ us_web_port_forwarder.erl`_ module for that (based on relevant routing rules).
+When a proper certificate is available, the US webserver shall automatically promote any HTTP request into a HTTPS one, see the `us_web_port_forwarder <https://github.com/Olivier-Boudeville/us-web/blob/master/src/us_web_port_forwarder.erl>`_ module for that (based on relevant routing rules).

 ..
 Possible causes of errors: - firewall filtering